IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ### Methods

-`Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLFieldNode`.
+`Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLField`.
 Otherwise returns false.

 `Boolean isFragmentNode()` - Returns true if the current node is an instance of `GraphQLFragmentNode`.
 Otherwise returns false.

-`Boolean hasNode(GraphQLFieldNode node)` - Returns true if there is a node with the same name from the parameter.
+`Boolean hasNode(GraphQLField node)` - Returns true if there is a node with the same name from the parameter.
 Otherwise returns false.

-`Boolean hasNodes(GraphQLFieldNode[] nodes)` - Returns true if there is at least one node from the provided array.
+`Boolean hasNodes(GraphQLField[] nodes)` - Returns true if there is at least one node from the provided array.
 Otherwise returns false.

 `Boolean hasNodes()` - Returns true if there is at least one child node in the current node.
 Otherwise returns false.